intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 Before you start chugging gallons of coffee ☕ and bashing on your keyboard ⌨️, wasting all those precious hours, you hear about codemods.
 Suddenly the light comes back into your life. 🌟

+Codemods, short for code modifications, is a term first coined by facebook for tools/libraries for large-scale codebase refactors.

-Codemods, short for code modifications, are cool apps that automate the tedious work of re-structuring your code for something like a dependency change by automatically converting and migrating your codebases easily.
+Codemods automate the tedious work of re-structuring your code for something like a dependency change by automatically converting and migrating your codebases easily.

 Codemods leverage (very) mature analysis and structuring techniques to build new cutting-edge workflow efficiency scripts.